Once Was, Virgins Had Sex

 I first discovered this while reading the story of Arianrhod in Welsh mythology.

-In this tale the Welsh King, Math, must keep his feet in the lap of a virgin whenever he is not in battle.
-And he was always losing virgins because the job was dull.
-After losing one young maiden Arianrhod’s brother volunteered her for the job.
+In this tale the Welsh King Math must keep his feet in the lap of a virgin whenever he is not in battle.
+But once when he lost his footholder a young maiden named Arianrhod tried out for the job.

 Virgin: a woman who owns herself